boto/botoflow/doc/source/feature_details.rst

-Activities on the other hand can be any `object` with some or all of it's methods decorated with @ :py:func:`~awsflow.decorators.activity`.
+Activities on the other hand can be any `object` with some or all of it's methods decorated with @ :py:func:`~botoflow.decorators.activity`.
 In addition, there's another decorator that can be applied to the class to set some activity defaults.